Real Estate for a changing world

 USA

-United States: New York/ Manhattan office market - H1 2024
+United States: New York/ Manhattan office market - Q4 2024

-Manhattan employment surpassed its 2019 peak late last year and continues to expand.
-Jobs are up more than 26% from the pandemic bottom, though the pace of growth is normalizing.
-Net absorption was negative 3.0 MSF in the first half of 2024, somewhat worse than the negative 2.0 MSF recorded in the first half of 2023; the addition of 1.2 MSF of brand-new office space in Q1 contributed to the negative demand.
-Overall, absorption has been led by Class A as tenants show a clear preference for newly-available and trophy assets; the largest leases this year were predominantly in Class A space.
-We are also seeing significant long-term renewal and expansion deals, indicating growing confidence in the market.
-Supporting the increase in activity, recent reports from the Real Estate Board of NY suggest mid-week office attendance is nearing 75%.
+Manhattan employment is at an all-time high and jobs are up almost 28% from the 2020 bottom, though the pace of growth is normalizing.
+Net office absorption was positive for a second straight year in 2024, recording the best result in a decade with 5.3 MSF taken up.
+In recent quarters, Class A has led overall absorption, indicating tenants’ clear preference for newly-available and trophy assets; the largest leases this year were predominantly in Class A space.
+We are also seeing significant long-term renewal and expansion deals by large, well-established tenants, indicating growing confidence in the market.
+Supporting the increasing activity, recent reports from the Real Estate Board of NY suggest mid-week office attendance is about 73%, with Class A buildings closer to 79%.

-Direct vacancies have been rising steadily since 2020, reaching 14.2% at year-end 2023.
-While still elevated at roughly double the pre-COVID level, Manhattan's direct vacancy rate dropped 0.2 percentage points from year-end and now stands at 14.0%.
-Rents have continued their rise despite the high vacancy level, increasing to $76.40 PSF at mid-year.
+Direct vacancies have been rising steadily since 2020, but the tide is turning thanks to an active leasing environment.
+Vacancies measured 14.4% at year-end 2024, just 0.2 percentage points higher than a year ago, compared with increases of 1 to 2 percent in each of the prior four years.
+Meanwhile, rents have continued their rise despite the elevated vacancy level, increasing to a five-year high of $75.70 PSF at year-end.
 Gains in asking rents are being driven by large blocks of available trophy space, with some priced upwards of $150-$200 PSF.
-Most recently, Manhattan prime rents gained 4.3% from year end 2023, topping the $80 PSF mark for the first time since 2019.
-Prime rents have now risen to within 5% of their 2020 peak while overall rents are about 6% below that benchmark.
+Most recently, Manhattan prime rents gained 3.2% year-over-year, landing just below the $80 PSF mark at year-end 2024.
+Prime rents are now about 5.1% below their 2019 peak while overall rents are about 6.7% below that benchmark.